 Arrange the chiles over elements on a gas stove, on a grill, on a hot griddle, or under a broiler (see How to Roast Peppers Under a Broiler for specific directions for broiler roasting).Continue to 3 of 7 below.

 Cook, turning to roast evenly, until the skin is blistering and blackened on as much of the chiles as possible.

 If you have a lot of chiles, this can easily be done in batches.Continue to 4 of 7 below.

 04 of 07

 Rest & Steam Chiles

 Let the chiles sit at least 15 minutes or until they're cool enough to handle.
 This allows the chiles to cool so you won't burn yourself peeling them, gives the flesh and skin more time to get used to the idea of separating, and makes them easier to peel.

 If you want to soften them even more, transfer them to a large bowl and cover it with a pot lid, aluminum foil, or plastic wrap for these 15 minutes.

 The roasted and peeled chiles are now ready to chop up and use in recipes.
-A few of my favorites:
+A few favorites include:

 If you have more than you can use immediately, put them in resealable plastic bags and freeze them.
 They'll keep for at least six months, or up to a year if you have a stand-alone freezer.